Skip navigation links

 k/k0 = (T/(T0)k) 3/2 ((T0)k + Sk) / (T + Sk)

-The various parameters are read from the chemistry data file, in the following form:
+The data is read from the chemistry data file, in the following form:

 Title, line 1